Play Live Radio

 Learning these skills takes practice — people usually spend about 10-15 minutes each week to learn the skills and a few moments a day to practice them.

 Join the quest!
-Click here to sign up for Northwestern’s online resilience course and join their research study.
-Please Note: Only the first 20,000 people who sign up can join.
-Due to high interest you may experience a delay signing up.
+The Northwestern study is now closed as the first 20,000 people have signed up.
 Click here to join NPR’s Stress Less, a five-week newsletter series, bringing science-backed tools for coping with stress to your inbox.

 The Stress Less series is edited by Jane Greenhalgh and Carmel Wroth.